TerrenceBamberg/Java-Fundamentals/README.md

-## A collection of coursework projects to solidify core Java concepts
+## A collection of coursework projects to solidify Core Java concepts